coingate/woocommerce-plugin/README.md

 3. After the plugin is installed, click “Activate”.
 4. Go to WooCommerce > Settings > Payments > Method : “Cryptocurrencies via CoinGate” and then click the check box “Enabled”.
 After Enabled is clicked then press on CoinGate on the same page.
 If needed, change the Description and the Title according to your preferences.
 5. Enter your API credentials on the WooCommerce configuration page.
-6. Set the *Receive Currency* parameter to the currency in which you wish to receive your payouts from CoinGate.
 At this point, you can also configure how CoinGate order statuses will correspond to WooCommerce order statuses.
 Leave the default options if you are not sure.
-7. If you are using Sandbox API credentials, then turn Test Mode on.
+6. If you are using Sandbox API credentials, then turn Test Mode on.
-8. Finally, click “Save changes”, and you are good to go!
+7. Finally, click “Save changes”, and you are good to go!

 ### ⚠️ Important Change
 Since plugin version 2.2.0, the “Receive currency” field has been deprecated and removed from the plugin settings.
 Therefore, settlement must be configured on the CoinGate platform.